 The subtle, prejudicial behaviours and remarks that are said casually under the guise of a joke, an offhanded comment, a behaviour that hints at rejection — are those the ones that really hurt us in the end?

 First coined by Dr. Chester Pierce, the concept of microaggressions was thrown into mainstream discourse after the publication of an article by a research team headed by Dr. Derald Wing Sue studying racial microaggressions in the United States.
 Since then, the term has popularly been used to describe the everyday instances of subtle discrimination faced by historically marginalised groups.
 The term faces a lot of what the people who go through it do — invalidation.
-Microaggressions are seemingly harmless, and is therefore expected to be graciously forgiven, ignored, or laughed off by its recipients.
-A lot people actually do, because pointing them out can lead to an awkward, or even hostile situation that would be too stressful to go through each time it happens.
+Microaggressions are seemingly harmless and is therefore expected to be graciously forgiven, ignored, or laughed off by its recipients.
+A lot people actually do, because pointing them out can lead to an awkward, or even hostile situations that would be too stressful to go through each time it happens.

 The inability to address and validate the incident for ourselves can be distressing especially since they can happen a lot.
 Some quick examples: A Malay person who does well academically is told that they are “not like other Malays”.
 A woman who wears the hijab is told she looks “conservative” and “unprofessional”.
 A Muslim boy who is asked to role-play a ‘terrorist’ during a class.
 These are all examples drawn from the experiences of my friends.